 CSRF form tagging check

-The CSRF Form Tagging check prevents attackers from using their own web forms to send high volume form responses with data to your protected web sites.
+The CSRF Form Tagging check prevents attackers from using their own web forms to send high volume form responses with data to your protected websites.
 This check requires relatively little CPU processing capacity compared to certain other security checks that analyze web forms in depth.
-It is therefore able to handle high volume attacks without seriously degrading the performance of the protected web site or the App Firewall itself.
+It is therefore able to handle high volume attacks without seriously degrading the performance of the protected website or the Web App Firewall itself.

-Before you enable the CSRF Form Tagging check, you should be aware of the following:
+Before you enable the CSRF Form Tagging check, you must be aware of the following:

 - You need to enable form tagging.
 The CSRF check depends on form tagging and does not work without it.

-- You should disable the NetScaler Integrated Caching feature for all web pages containing forms that are protected by that profile.
+- You must disable the Citrix ADC Integrated Caching feature for all web pages containing forms that are protected by that profile.
 The Integrated Caching feature and CSRF form tagging are not compatible.

 - The CSRF Form Tagging check does not work with web forms that use different domains in the form-origin URL and form-action URL.
 For example, CSRF Form Tagging cannot protect a web form with a form-origin URL of